-Zeiss’ Terra pocket binoculars are their entry level, compact size binos with 26 mm objective lens.
+Zeiss' Terra pocket binoculars are their entry level, compact size binoculars with 26 mm objective lens.
 There is the 8X25 and the 10X25 models available with the Cool Gray finish.

 As you can expect with a compact binocular, they're light weight and very convenient to take around with you on the hunt.
 Their small dimensions and 10.9 ounce weight make it the perfect option if you're looking for something that can fit in your pocket.

-The other good news about these compact binos is they’re pretty much around the same price range as the full size Terras.
+The other good news about these compact binoculars is they're pretty much around the same price range as the full size Terras.